sonocotta/tas5805m-driver-for-raspbian/README.md

   Subdevice #0: subdevice #0
 ```

-Check if new module is correctly loaded
+Check if the new module is correctly loaded

 ```
 $ lsmod | grep tas5805m